Fantomas42/veliberator/README.rst

 Settings
 --------

-The veliberator module has a configuration file needed for running, this file contains all the options of the module.
+The veliberator module can be configured by a configuration file.

-So you can change the options of the module and the script simply by editing the ``.veliberator.cfg`` file located in your home directory.
+Take a look on the file ``etc/veliberator-sample.cfg`` for having a example of the options availables.

+The module is going to look in your home directory if a file named ``.veliberator.cfg`` is present and in ``etc/veliberator.cfg`` from your current working directory.